IBM-Cloud/docs/dedicated/index.md

 <li>Identify the deadlines for each phase of setting up your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
 For information about each phase and the tasks involved, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.</li>
 <li>You select the <a href="http://www.softlayer.com/data-centers" target="_blank">SoftLayer data center location</a> for your dedicated instance.
 Then, your dedicated platform and account are created.
 For your account, you identify the people in your organization for the roles that are needed to get your dedicated instance up and running.
 For information about the roles that you assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.
 </li>
 <li>Define and establish network connectivity between your corporate network and your {{site.data.keyword.Bluemix_notm}} Dedicated instance.
+There is a mandatory network security appliance that includes firewall and intrusion prevention capabilities with an associated cost for this option.
 	<ol type="a">
 	<li>IBM installs monitoring and security infrastructure for the dedicated instance.</li>
 	<li>IBM installs the single-tenant dedicated services that you selected.</li>